City Of Brighton Selects New General Legal Counsel

 Following last month’s abrupt and contentious departure of Paul Burns, a City Council task force set out to find new representation for the City for the first time in 40 years.
 Thursday evening, City Council as a whole interviewed who were deemed to be the top 3 candidates and their firms.

-Mike Hormier from Foster Swift was ultimately selected.
+Mike Homier from Foster Swift was ultimately selected.
 Also interviewing as finalists were Steve Joppich of Rosati, Schultz, Joppich and Amtsbuechler, and Helen Mills of Fahey, Schultz, Burzych and Rhodes.

-While Council members deemed all 3 to be very qualified, much of the discussion that followed centered around Hormier and Joppich.
+While Council members deemed all 3 to be very qualified, much of the discussion that followed centered around Homier and Joppich.

 Joppich and his firm were recently selected by the City as their Michigan Tax Tribunal representation.
 This led some on Council to think it may be more efficient to choose them.
 Mayor Pro-Tem Susan Gardner also liked their experience with police departments.